rwb/ccjs450/README.md

 ### Lesson 10 - Thursday 2/29/24

 * Reminder: next milestone for your papers has been extended to Friday 3/8 (11:59pm).
+* Continue reading Chapter 3 in your book.
+I will be going over Elliott (1994) in class today.
 * Today's slides ([pdf link](https://github.com/rwb/ccjs450/blob/main/gfiles/lesson10.pdf)).